56789a1987/node-native-dialog/README.md

 ## Requirements

-Needs desktop environment, command line only environment is not supported.
+Needs desktop environment

 Supported platforms:

-- Windows (Windows XP or above, with the compiled binary included)
+- Windows (If the included binary is not compatible with your Windows, consider [compiling it from source](#compile-from-source))

 - Linux (requires `zenity`)